For Senator Mark Obenshain, fighting for our rights isn’t just a job—it’s a calling.

-In his professional life, Mark is one of the founders of the Harrisonburg and Charlottesville-based law firm of Lenhart Obenshain PC.
-For twenty-five years Mark has practiced law in Harrisonburg and in Central Virginia, representing individuals and businesses in a wide range of legal matters.
+In his professional life, Mark is the founder of the Obenshain Law Group.
+Mark has practiced law in Harrisonburg and in Central Virginia for twenty-six years, representing individuals and businesses in a wide range of legal matters.

 In addition to his law practice and service in the Senate, Mark is active in a variety of civic, community, professional, and political organizations.
 In 1994, Governor George Allen appointed him to serve on the Governor’s Commission on Citizen Empowerment, which established the framework for Allen’s comprehensive welfare reform program and served as a blueprint for federal welfare reform two years later.
 He subsequently served as a member of the Commission on Welfare Reform and the Commission on Government Reform and Restructuring, where he was one of the charter members, working to identify inefficiencies, eliminate waste and fraud, consolidate duplicative functions and agencies, and make government more citizen-friendly.

 In his own community, Mark served as a member of James Madison University’s Board of Visitors, and also served on the boards of the Harrisonburg Education Foundation, Mercy House, and the Shenandoah Valley Technology Council, as well as on the Advisory Board for the Harrisonburg Rescue Squad.

 Mark and his wife Suzanne have two children, Anne Tucker and Sam, and they are active members of Harrisonburg’s First Presbyterian Church.